 Location – California’s southern Sierra Nevada mountains

 Sequoia National Park and Kings Canyon National Park hold 7 of the largest Sequoia trees in the world.
 The parks are adjacent to each other and are just a couple hours south of Yosemite.
-You will be blown away by the shear size of the Sequoia trees you’ll see on your visit.
+You will be blown away by the sheer size of the Sequoia trees you’ll see on your visit.

 You could easily do both of these parks in one long day with kids.
-However, if you want to do more hiking and exploring, then I would make it a two day trip.
+However, if you want to do more hiking and exploring, then I would make it a two-day trip.
 There is lodging in both parks and camping options.
 The hotels book up fast so make sure to book these well in advance of your stay.

 Sequoia National Park

 At Sequoia National Park, start out by visiting the Foothills Visitor Center and the Giant Forest Museum.
 These are great places to learn more about the giant sequoia trees and ask the rangers questions.
 Next, head to General Sherman Tree and Trail to see the world’s largest known living tree.
 Enjoy walking through the woods on a mostly paved trail to discover this huge tree.
 Afterward, head to the Congress Loop trail to see the 3rd and 4th tallest Sequoias.